Aller au contenu principal

 If something goes wrong, you'll find the words fast.

 Nobody wants to think about emergencies before a trip.
-But the day something does happen, you're glad to have the right words a tap away.
+But the day something actually does happen, you're glad to have the right words a tap away.

-The emergency chapter groups 21 useful phrases and the key numbers in France: pharmacy, doctor, theft, transit problems, stressful moments.
+The emergency chapter groups 21 useful phrases and the key emergency numbers in France: pharmacy, doctor, theft, transit problems, stressful moments.
 The format is built to open fast and work under pressure.

 Chapter 9 · Emergencies21 phrases